 As usual, I use a 100% hydration starter in this recipe.
 That’s the one that’s been fed equal amounts (in weight) of water and flour.
-A mature active starter is a key to a great open texture of good focaccia, so I wouldn’t recommend making one of these until you’ve had and maintained your starter for a good couple months.
+A mature active starter is key to a great open texture of good focaccia, so I wouldn’t recommend making one of these until you’ve had and maintained your starter for a good couple of months.

 This recipe is for 4 people to eat as a snack, or with soup.
 But the recipe can easily be doubled, as long as you use a large baking tray to bake it in.

 The Night Before: Feed Your Starter

 It is important to use your starter at its peak.
 And by the peak, I mean that it’s been fed and it at least doubled in size but hasn’t started deflating yet.
-How long it takes for it to double depends on various factors, like the flour you use, the temperature and humidity of your kitchen.
+How long it takes for it to double depends on various factors, like the flour you use, and the temperature and humidity of your kitchen.